 Proofreading is a process that should happen to every piece of writing before it is published.
-Even the most proficient of writers can make typos or silly mistakes as a result of a lapse of judgment or concentration.
+Even the most proficient writers can make typos or silly mistakes when they experience momentary lapses in judgment or concentration.

 Microsoft Word is an excellent tool used by writers and proofreaders alike.
 With the ability to control font, page size, and many more features, Word has been the choice program for many since Word 1.0 first appeared on screens in 1985.

 Although there are now other programs that people use such as Google Documents and WPS Office Free, Word remains the favorite choice of many.
 This is a guide on proofreading a document on Microsoft Word plus some general proofreading tips.